-Mothers aren’t just afraid of their kids having too much candy on Halloween, or the legendary razor blade in the apple routine.
-Seriously, why are apples always the evil fruit in fairy tales and urban legends?
-Pregnant women are able to avoid giving birth on Halloween, although specifically how that happens is unknown.
+Mothers aren’t just afraid of their kids having too much candy on Halloween or the legendary razor blade in the apple routine.
+Women dislike the holiday so much that pregnant women are able to avoid giving birth on Halloween, although specifically, how that happens is unknown.

-There’s something to be said for the power of the human mind to perhaps adjust hormone balances to keep a child from being born on a day that is seen as a celebration of darkness and death.
-Mothers will often desire to give birth on a certain day of the week, and somehow it happens the way they want.
+There’s something to be said for the power of the human mind to adjust hormone balances, perhaps to keep a child from being born on a day that is seen as a celebration of darkness and death.
+Mothers will often desire to give birth on a certain day of the week, and somehow, it often happens the way they want.

-These findings indicate that natural childbirth may not be as spontaneous as we’ve thought.
-There’s some degree of control from the mother.
+These findings and others indicate that natural childbirth may not be as spontaneous as we thought.
+Mothers are more in control than even they realize.